REAN-Foundation/reancare-service/docs/checklist-to-add-api.md

 ## General checklist to add new API/feature/model

-While adding or updating a feature/model, please check that following items are implemented.
+While adding or updating a feature/model, please check that following artefacts are implemented/updated.

-For any new API with CRUD operations, please make sure you implement the following artefacts.
 It is recommended that you follow these in sequence starting with writing the tests.
-This will help you to make sure your implementation follows TDD and does not deviate too much from requirements.
+This will help you to make sure your implementation follows TDD and does not deviate too much from the requirements.

- Writing Postman requests and tests helps us in creating API documentation, mocking the workflow, writing down the tests.
+ Since we use [Postman/Newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) for our API testing, we need to start with writing Postman requests and tests for the API.
+Having API tests in Postman also helps us in maintaining API documentation, workflow mocking at the same place.

  - [ ]  **Postman requests**
    - [ ]  Add requests to the Postman collection with all input parameters.